crowaltz24/pathwise/README.md

    `npm start` activates the venv, starts the backend Flask server as well as the React development server simulatenously.

 ### Environment Configuration
-Ensure your `.env` file is configured correctly in the root directory.
-Below are the required keys (FOR NOW):
+Ensure your `.env` file is configured correctly in the root directory as follows:
 ```
 REACT_APP_SUPABASE_ANON_KEY=your_supabase_anon_key
 OPENROUTER_API_KEY=your_openrouter_api_key